fraibacas/lakehouse-poc/README.md

 Notes:

+* Minimum Docker resources: 4 cores and 8Gb of RAM
 * Windows deployment has not been tested but it should work with WSL and Docker Desktop
 * The following ports should be available: 80, 4200, 5006, 8088